 In honor of Istanbul, one of the coolest cities I’ve ever been to, I thought I would repost a little ditty (with some new pics) I wrote a couple of years ago after a wonderful stay.
-Hopefully it will inspire you to move forward with any travel plans you’ve made or perhaps inspire you to go.
+Hopefully, it will inspire you to move forward with any travel plans you’ve made or perhaps inspire you to go.

 At least think about it.

-Istanbul is a visceral mix of history, religion and modernity that demands exploration.
+Istanbul is a visceral mix of history, religion, and modernity that demands exploration.
 While there are many reasons to love Istanbul, the following are at the top of my list.

 1. It’s the home of the magnificent Hagia Sophia

 Imagine walking into a building that is so beyond your expectations that it takes you a minute to comprehend.
 That is the experience I had with the Hagia Sophia.
 It is without a doubt one of the most spectacular places I have ever been.
 In the 6th century A.D., the Hagia Sophia was built as a cathedral and remained so for 900 years until 1453 when the Ottoman empire seized the church, transforming it into a mosque.
 Five hundred years later in 1935, the Turkish government turned it into a museum.
-It has survived earthquakes and partial collapse, war and politics, and hopefully it will stand for another 1400 years.
+It has survived earthquakes and partial collapse, war and politics, and hopefully, it will stand for another 1400 years.

 When you first enter the main area through its large metal doors, the sheer size of the Hagia Sophia is overwhelming—it seems built for giants not humans.
 Throughout the building’s massive gold and blue interior, Christian icons formed by elaborate mosaics are combined with Arabic symbols.
-According to my guide, when the Hagia Sophia became a mosque everything Christian was hidden under plaster.
+According to my guide, when the Hagia Sophia became a mosque everything Christian was hidden under the plaster.
 Later when the government turned it into a museum the relics were uncovered and restored and left juxtaposed to the existing Muslim decor.
-It’s and odd but wonderful religious jumble that does justice to the many layers Hagia Sophia’s rich history.
+It’s an odd but wonderful religious jumble that does justice to the many layers Hagia Sophia’s rich history.

 2. The Galata Bridge’s sweeping views of Istanbul and its famed fishermen